JulianEducation/CommandLineBasics/shell.md

 The `curl` program is a command line way to retrieve websites!

-Whilst it's not a full-blown *browser* (though command line browsers indeed exist!), it can be used for retrieving a page or file from a website.
+Whilst it's not a full-blown *browser*, it can be used for retrieving a page or file from a website.

 Let's see what it does for an extremely useful website you may not have heard before -- <https://cheat.sh/>.